unionai-oss/pandera/docs/source/schema_models.rst

         def check_idx(cls, idx: Index[int]) -> Series[bool]:
             return idx.str.contains("dog")

-Note the you can supply the key-word arguments of the :py:class:`Check` class initializer to get the the flexibility of :ref:`groupby checks <column_check_groups>`
+Note the you can supply the key-word arguments of the :class:`~pandera.checks.Check` class initializer to get the the flexibility of :ref:`groupby checks <column_check_groups>`

 .. testcode:: dataframe_schema_model